SNMeans/Web-Optimization-Algorithms-/README.md

 * Pytest for testing

 ## Features
-- Iterative Sort: Implemented an On^2 sorting algorithm.
+- Iterative Sort: Implemented an  `O(n²)` sorting algorithm.
 This includes classic techniques like Bubble Sort, which, despite its simplicity, offers substantial learning insights into algorithm optimization.
-* Recursive Binary Search: Implemented using recursion, showcasing an Ologn earch efficiency, ideal for sorted data arrays.
+* Recursive Binary Search: Implemented using recursion, showcasing an `O(log n)` search efficiency, ideal for sorted data arrays.
 + Application in Web Development: Integrated these algorithms into freelance projects to enhance features such as product sorting by popularity and price on e-commerce platforms